GitYCC/Self-Learning-CS61B_DataStructure_withJava/CH2/README.md

 # SimpleIO and WWWReader
 Reading text from keyboard in Java is not an easy thing.
-It must through a lot of object to get it.
+It must through three objects to get it.
 Why not just use simple function to get it?
-It invoke flexible about methods.
+It invoke about flexible.

 Reading from keyboard, you must use three kind of objects:
-1. InputStream Object: read raw data from some source, but don't format the data
+1.InputStream Object: read raw data from some source, but don't format the data
 ```{java}
 System.in
 ```
-2. InputStreamReader Object: compose the raw data into charactors
+2.InputStreamReader Object: compose the raw data into charactors
 ```{java}
 new InputStreamReader(System.in)
 ```
-3. BufferedReader Object: compoase the characters into entire lines of text
+3.BufferedReader Object: compoase the characters into entire lines of text
 ```{java}
 BufferedReader keybd = new BufferedReader(new InputStreamReader(System.in));
 ```